vtereshkov/xdpw/README.md

 # XD Pascal Compiler for Windows

 ## Summary
 XD Pascal is a small educational self-hosting compiler for a subset of the Pascal language.
-The software is in the public domain.
-It comes with absolutely no warranty.
 Any comments, suggestions, or bug reports are appreciated.
 Feel free to contact the author on GitHub or by e-mail VTereshkov@mail.ru.
 Enjoy.

 ### Features
 * Recursive descent parsing